Frank Flannery: Controversy

 In March 2014, Flannery confirmed his departure from his role as director of elections with Fine Gael, amid the fallout from the controversy about salaries at the Rehab Group in which he was a director before also leaving this role.

 At the height of the Rehab controversy, it emerged that he had received payments of more than €409,000 from Rehab for consultancy work which included political lobbying on their behalf when he was a part of Fine Gael hierarchy.
 He declined to appear before the Public Accounts Committee to discuss the payments.

 His name also appeared in the Panama Papers as having used the services of an offshore law office.

 He facilitated meetings between the Fine Gael government and Richard Barrett's Bartra property-development/investment company, a firm through which the Chinese government arranges some of its overseas activities.
-He denied any wrong doing.
+He denied any wrongdoing.

 Personal life

 Frank Flannery is the brother of the priest Tony Flannery.